silviafer-dev/chart-houseplus/README.md

-Chart line with React Redux
+Chart Line create with apexCharts.js

+Data from a static api: https://api-houseplus-test.herokuapp.com/testDev/mockdata Open modal with the data and custom tooltip